An Ecosystem of Services for FAIR Computational Workflows: FAIR Metadata Framework and Service Ecosystem

 The WorkflowHub uses our rich metadata framework for findability with inter-registration integration with sister registries for containers (BioContainers \cite{daVeigaLeprevost_2017}), and tools (bio.tools \cite{ison_2019}) using GA4GH APIs and shared PIDs.
+An example WorkflowHub entry is shown in Figure~\ref{fig:3}.
 Tools and Workflows are marked up with metadata standards from Bioschemas, encouraging the enrichment of metadata by the workflow and tool developers, including licensing and provenance metadata.
 Abstract CWL is recommended as a canonical representation of the workflow, and the Hub imports and exports the exchange standard Workflow-RO-Crates, facilitating automatic builds for each of its entries, regardless of whether the management system natively supports it.

-For accessibility and reusability, WorkflowHub implements the TRS API for a standardised communication protocol to launch workflow executions for those execution platforms that implement it (e.g. Galaxy) without requiring bespoke integrations.
+For accessibility and reusability, WorkflowHub implements the TRS API for a standardised communication protocol to launch workflow executions for those execution platforms that implement it (e.g.,\ Galaxy) without requiring bespoke integrations.
 Conversely WorkflowHub can be searched from within the execution platform using the same API.

 WorkflowHub has its own PID and supports the minting of associated DataCite DOIs for public, open workflows.
 In keeping with the Accessibility principles, all workflows are resolvable by the PID but not always accessible without authorisation and authentication (using LS-Login).
 WorkflowHub entries are annotated with tool PIDs to link through to bio.tools entries, and bio.tools entries link to WorkflowHub PIDs that use a given tool.
-WorkflowHub entries are associated by PIDs with other companion objects such as test data, publications and other workflows, ORCID ids for people, ROR ids for institutions etc. WorkflowHub is an early adopter of FAIR signposting, using the patterns Bibliographic Metadata and Publication Boundary to signpost the Workflow RO-Crate for automated findability of the machine actionable metadata held by the registry.
+WorkflowHub entries are associated by PIDs with other companion objects such as test data, publications and other workflows, ORCID ids for people, ROR ids for institutions etc. WorkflowHub is an early adopter of \MakeUppercase{FAIR} signposting, using the patterns Bibliographic Metadata and Publication Boundary to signpost the Workflow RO-Crate for automated findability of the machine-actionable metadata held by the registry.

 One of the most important PIDs managed by WorkflowHub is the Git iD entry for the workflow repository.
 Although the registry will accept file uploads, its intention is to index the workflows in their native repositories, and should those repositories disappear, the workflow metadata will still be accessible on WorkflowHub.
 Integration with Git repositories requires an automated registration process, including harvesting local citation.cff files to expose workflow author credit for citation, with life cycle support around versioning with Git support, and distinct PIDs for different versions of the workflow.